Lipairui/textgo/README.md

 Install and update using pip:
 `pip install textgo`

-Tips: fasttext package needs to be installed manually as follows:
+Tips: the fasttext package needs to be installed manually as follows:

 ```
 git clone https://github.com/facebookresearch/fastText.git